orojas12/heka_api/README.md

 # Heka API

 Heka API is a web service used internally by Heka Distribution LLC to support its vaccine distribution system.
+Its main function is to support CRUD operations on critical business data.

 ## Getting Started